We all know there are different types of pain and of course, there are also different causes of pain.

 Arthritis pain is directly related to joint pain.
 Is the inflammation process of one or more joints.
 Most pain treatments are based on anti-inflammatory drugs and exercise for mobility improvement and better quality of life.

-Osteoarthritis is an arthritis type and affects the cartilage of joint bones, they start to rub each other and change shape mostly it could lead to disability as this affects knees and hips joint.
+Osteoarthritis is an arthritis type and affects the cartilage of joint bones, they start to rub each other and change shape mostly it could lead to disability as this affects the knees and hips joint.
 Therapy goes from losing weight and exercise to painkillers and anti-inflammatory medication.

 Multiple sclerosis pain may vary from musculoskeletal pain (damage tendons, ligaments, muscles) to neuropathic pain (damage to the spinal cord and brain nerves).